 Beer Festival Admission & Prices

-General admission costs about $45 (or likely $50 or so with taxes and fees) when purchased in advance online.
-Included in the price is a sampling mug and 5 drink tokens (which is great as last year it included just 3 tokens).
+General admission costed about $45 (or likely $50 or so with taxes and fees) when purchased in advance online.
+Included in the price was a sampling mug and 5 drink tokens.

-“All Access” passes cost $70 (plus taxes and fees) online and include the same sampling mug plus 10 beer tokens and access to an express entry line.
-It also includes a smokie for lunch and a souvenir hat.
-This compares to $60 for a similar VIP pass last year (but we don’t think that included the hat).
+“All Access” passes costed $70 (plus taxes and fees) online and included the same sampling mug plus 10 beer tokens and access to an express entry line.
+It also included a smokie for lunch and a souvenir hat.
+This compared to $60 for a similar VIP pass last year (but we don’t think that included the hat).

-Additional drink tokens can be purchased with cash or credit cards.
-Last year they cost 5 for $8.75 or 10 for $17.50, which means $1.75 per drink sample.
+Additional drink tokens could be purchased with cash or credit cards.
+Last year they costed 5 for $8.75 or 10 for $17.50, which means $1.75 per drink sample.

 What to Expect